will62794/will62794.github.io/_posts/2026-01-20-bespoke-compilation.md

 ---
 layout: post
-title:  "One-off Verified Compilation with Claude"
+title:  "One-off Verified Transpilation with Claude"
 categories: verification llms compilation
 ---

-If we've written a formal specification in TLA+, we can check its correctness properties using [TLC](https://github.com/tlaplus/tlaplus), a model checker that exhaustively explores the reachable states of the model and check that some specified property (e.g. invariant) holds.
+If we've written a formal specification in TLA+, we can check its correctness properties using [TLC](https://github.com/tlaplus/tlaplus), a model checker that will exhaustively explore its reachable states and check that some specified property (e.g. an invariant) holds.
-TLC was originally developed [over 20 years ago](https://link.springer.com/chapter/10.1007/3-540-48153-2_6), is written in Java, and has had a lot of development effort put into it.
-So, it's a mature tool, and quite performant, but probably not expected to reach the theoretical limit of performance for checking finite, explicit-state system models, as it is essentially a dynamic interpreter for TLA+ that runs in Java.
+TLC was originally developed [over 20 years ago](https://link.springer.com/chapter/10.1007/3-540-48153-2_6) and has had a lot of development effort put into it.
+So, it's a mature tool, and quite performant, but it is written in Java and it is essentially a dynamic interpreter for TLA+ that runs in Java.
+So, it is likely that it is still not able to reach a theoretical limit of performance for checking finite, explicit-state system models.

-Overall, the JVM can still be pretty fast for this, but it has still been expected there are performance gains to be had by moving to a lower-level, compiled language.
+In practice, the JVM still seems pretty fast for this, but there are still [expected performance gains](https://conf.tlapl.us/2018/kuppe.pdf) to be had by moving to a lower-level representation for model checking.
 This is basically the approach taken by other state-of-the-art model checkers within their domain like [SPIN](https://spinroot.com/spin/whatispin.html) i.e. they generate C code for model checking that can be compiled and run natively, rather than dynamically interpreting the model code.

-## One-off Compilation
+## Transpiling with Claude

-In general, doing this kind of translation task for TLA+ would be relatively nontrivial e.g. transpiling/compiling TLA+ constructs down into some lower level representation (e.g. in C/C++ data structures) for compilation and execution.
+In general, doing this kind of lower-level translation task for TLA+ would be relatively nontrivial e.g. compiling TLA+ constructs down into some lower level representation (e.g. in C/C++ data structures) for compilation and native execution.
 Building any kind of general approach here requires a somewhat detailed understanding of the language and existing interpreter implementations, and how to effectively translate this into a lower level representation while preserving semantics accurately.

 Instead of building a whole compilation engine, we can try asking Claude to do these as one-off translations for us.
 This is a kind of standard transpilation/compilation task, but in a "bespoke" way, since we're not aiming to build any kind of generic compiler, and can also take advantage of any details specific to the given problem instance (more and more software problems seem to be falling under this type of "bespoke" category with LLMs).
+Some [other folks](https://arxiv.org/abs/2406.03003) have tried doing this recently for a variety of standard programming languages.

-Furthermore, since we already have TLC as an existing, reference interpreter, we can also ask Claude to generate an automated validation harness for us i.e. one that checks (at least for a finite space of models), that the output of the optimized C++ version of the model exactly matches that from the original TLA+ model.
+Since we already have TLC as an existing, reference interpreter, we can also ask Claude to generate an automated validation harness for us i.e. one that checks (at least for a finite domains), that the output of the optimized C++ version of the model exactly matches that from the original TLA+ model.
 This gives us a convenient kind of (approximately) verified compilation step for going from high level TLA+ spec to a lower level model.

-We can easily try this out for a given TLA+ spec by condensing this whole workflow into a prompt to Claude Code.
-More conveniently, wrap it into a [skill](https://code.claude.com/docs/en/skills), which is essentially just a format for storing re-usable prompts as Markdown.
+We can easily try this out for a given TLA+ spec by condensing this whole workflow into a prompt to Claude Code (more conveniently, wrap it into a [skill](https://code.claude.com/docs/en/skills)).
 The prompt itself was developed over a few rounds of trial and error and refinement, to make sure Claude knew how to generate scripts with the right arguments, compare outputs properly, etc. The overall prompt is as follows:

 <style>